openforis/sepal-doc/docs/source/cli/gwb.rst

 You will now find the new directories :code:`input` and :code:`output` in your :code:`$HOME` account.

--   :code:`input`: This directory contains module-specific parameter files, two sample geotif images and a readme file.
+-   :code:`input`: This directory contains module-specific parameter files, two sample geotif images and a README file.
 -   :code:`output`: This directory is empty.

 All GWB modules require categorical raster input maps in data type unsigned byte (8bit), with discrete integer values within [0, 255] byte.
 The two sample images in the directory :code:`input` are: